 In 2010 we created the World’s first 3D virtual tour (LINK).
-To be able to do this we create the MK.9, a device that can accurately slide a camera an accurate measured distance of between 1mm and 100mm.
+To be able to do this, we create the MK.9, a device that can accurately slide a camera an accurately measured distance of between 1mm and 100mm.

-In 3D photography, if we adjust the distance between the cameras (the IA) we can make the resultant stereoscopic image portray a great deal of depth.
+In 3D photography, if we adjust the distance between the cameras (the IA), we can make the resultant stereoscopic image portray a great deal of depth.
 By taking two exposures a very small distance apart, we can capture depth in very small (but close) objects.
-By taking the exposures a large distance apart we can capture depth in large objects that a very far away.
-Two stereoscopic photography enthusiasts experimented with the latter when they simulations photographed the moon, from the opposite ends of the earth!
+By taking the exposures a large distance apart, we can capture depth in large objects that a very far away.
+Two stereoscopic photography enthusiasts experimented with the latter when they simultaneously photographed the moon from the earth’s opposite ends!
 Transversely, we captured depth in a tiny cactus by taking photos just 2mm apart.

 How we did 8K 3D

 In the photography studio, we set up the cactus on a rotating disc.
 The disc had evenly placed measurements around the edge.
 On our first attempt, we took the first image, moved the cameras two millimetres to the right to take the second image before rotating the image by one measurement.
 We then repeated the process 240 times until the cactus has been rotated by 360 degrees after 480 high-resolution shots were taken.

 The results were horrible.
 Despite the MK.9 being able to accurately measure in millimetres, the tiny distance micro-discrepancies in the distance of each pair of photos made the resulting footage extremely shaky.

 For our second attempt at 8K 3D, we kept the camera still and took the exposures for each rotation of the disc before moving the camera over by 2mm to the right and repeating the process.